BitcoinUnlimited/BitcoinUnlimited/doc/opdatasigverify.md

   * spend script: `data sig`

 * Realistic example: Verify that `data` is signed by `dpubkeyhash` (signature `daddrsig`) and equals `x`.
 Also do normal p2pkh transaction verification on `pubkeyhash` (with signature `txSig` and public key `pubkey`):
-  * output script: `dpubkeyhash OP_DATASIGVERIFY x OP_EQUALVERIFY OP_DUP OP_HASH160 pubkeyhash OP_EQUALVERIFY OP_CHECKSIG
+  * output script: `dpubkeyhash OP_DATASIGVERIFY x OP_EQUALVERIFY OP_DUP OP_HASH160 pubkeyhash OP_EQUALVERIFY OP_CHECKSIGVERIFY
   * spend script: `txSig pubkey data daddrsig`

 ## Discussion

-### Why is the non-verify version (e.g. OP_CHECKDATASIG) unnecessary?
+### Why is the non-verify version unnecessary?

-An instruction like OP_CHECKDATASIG would validate the signature on data and push a true/false result on the stack, analguous to OP_CHECKSIG vs OP_CHECKSIGVERIFY.
+OP_DATASIGVERIFY fails the script if signature validation fails.
+But one could imagine another opcode, let's call it OP_CHECKDATASIG, that would instead push true or false onto the stack depending on whether signature validation suceeded or failed.
+Therefore additional opcode would relate to OP_DATASIGVERIFY in the same way OP_CHECKSIG is to OP_CHECKSIGVERIFY.

-A Bitcoin Cash script is not exactly like a normal program.
+But, this instruction is not necessary because a Bitcoin Cash script is not exactly like a normal program.
 Its fundamental and only purpose is to encumber spendability -- your input script must meet the output script's requirements in order to spend the coins.
 Therefore, any program sequence that does not narrow the group of possible spenders is equivalent to a simple choice.
 In the OP_CHECKDATASIG case, any potential spender can create a spend script that fails OP_CHECKDATASIG by pushing random bytes rather than a valid signature, so the "false" result is equivalent to (but less efficient than) an if statement on a pushed constant.

 Formally, any script with encumberances x, y, z and solutions x', y', and z', of the form: